Han604/m4-5-react--context/__lecture/lecture-1-abstraction.md

 This is an advanced talk, but definitely worthwhile.

-Even if you don't understand everything the speaker says, the general idea should get you think about all of this stuff.
+Even if you don't understand everything the speaker says, the general idea should get you thinking about all of this stuff.

 ---